airbnb/lunar/.github/CONTRIBUTING.md

 ## 🛠 Developing

-Lunar at minimum requires Node v8.9 and NPM v6.8.
-To begin, run `npm install` and `npm run bootstrap`.
+Lunar at minimum requires Node v8.9 and Yarn v1.16.
+To begin, run `yarn install`.

-- Builds can be ran with `npm run build`.
+- Builds can be ran with `yarn run build`.
-- Testing can be ran with `npm run jest`.
+- Testing can be ran with `yarn run jest`.
-- Linting can be ran with `npm run lint`.
+- Linting can be ran with `yarn run lint`.
-- Type checking can be ran with `npm run type`.
+- Type checking can be ran with `yarn run type`.
-- To run the 3 previous tasks, use `npm run test`.
+- To run the 3 previous tasks, use `yarn run test`.
-- Styleguide can be previewed with `npm run sg` (it spins up a localhost server).
+- Styleguide can be previewed with `yarn run sg` (it spins up a localhost server).

-All code is formatted using Prettier with `npm run prettier`.
+All code is formatted using Prettier with `yarn run prettier`.

 ## 📄 Pull Request Titles